 That’s when you really have to know your cattle as there are no fences and they can mingle with anyone else’s herd.
 Good thing Marguerite Poland recorded all the names of the coat patterns and horn shapes, and good thing her cousin Leigh Voigt painted them!

 Winter – Now his son is home without the cattle.
 They have not been seen for weeks.
 They have headed off on their own.

 October – The rains have arrived at last.
 The cattle are home again.
-Down to eleven in number.
+Tobias estimates (he’s not good with exactness) they’re down to just eleven in number.